SAP-samples/cloud-espm-cloud-native/README.md

 	    "grossAmount": 1000,
 	    "quantity": 2
 	  }`
-	* Now Hit the Sales Service by running the url `http://localhost:9993/sale.svc/api/v1/salesOrders/email/customer@gmail.com` and check whether it returns the data, which includes 2 additional attribues `netAmount` & `taxAmount`.
+	* Now hit the Sales Service by running the url `http://localhost:9993/sale.svc/api/v1/salesOrders/email/customer@gmail.com` and check whether it returns the data, which includes 2 additional attributes `netAmount` & `taxAmount`.
 	* Now Stop the Tax Service which is running locally, which means that the Tax Service endpoint will be unreachable.
 	* Again, POST some data using `http://localhost:9993/sale.svc/api/v1/salesOrders/`.
-	* Normally, this POST method should fail as the endpoint of Tax Service is unreachable but as Circuit Breaker Mechanism is implemented, instead of throwing error, a fallback mechanism is executed which in turn gives default tax value when the Tax Service is down.
+	* Normally, this POST method should fail as the endpoint of Tax Service is unreachable but as Circuit Breaker pattern is implemented, instead of throwing error, a fallback mechanism is executed which in turn gives default tax value when the Tax Service is down.
 	* Now when you start your Tax Service, endpoint becomes reachable and normal flow is resumed.

 #### Hystrix Commands